 - 1.1 Rutland County Council's Housing Allocations Policy sets out the way in which it makes nominations to housing associations and other providers of affordable housing.
 It is the Council's statutory allocations scheme and also sets out the arrangements for existing Rutland social housing tenants who would like to transfer between properties within in Rutland.
 The policy complies with the Housing Act 1996 Part 6 as amended by the Homelessness Act 2002, the Housing and Regeneration Act 2008, the Localism Act 2011 and the Homelessness Reduction Act 2017.
 We have reviewed the statutory instruments and the statutory Code of Guidance on allocations (Allocation of accommodation: guidance for local housing authorities in England, June 2012) and the associated additional statutory guidance.
-We are satisfied that the allocation scheme meets the relevant requirements.
-We have had regard to the Council's Homelessness Strategy and Tenancy We have ensured that these strategies and the allocations scheme complement each other and will work well together. - 1.2 Whilst the main focus of this policy is on rented accommodation, it is intended that the housing register will remain the first source of applicants for affordable home ownership schemes and the Council expects providers to proceed on this basis.
+We have also had due regard to the statutory guidance made under the Armed Forces Act 2006 (as amended) relating to the Armed Forces Covenant.
+We are satisfied that the allocation scheme meets the relevant We have had regard to the Council's requirements.
+Homelessness Strategy and Tenancy Strategy.
+We have ensured that these strategies and the allocations scheme complement each other and will work well together. - 1.2 Whilst the main focus of this policy is on rented accommodation, it is intended that the housing register will remain as a potential source of applicants for affordable home ownership schemes.